 - Interestingly, 56% of firms in the UK believe that accountants will help them accomplish tasks outsides the field of accountancy in the future.
 (Xero, 2016)

-- Moreover, 59% of small businesses in the UK believe they will not need to hire an accountant in 10 years time.
+- Moreover, 59% of small businesses in the UK believe they won’t need to hire an accountant in 10 years’ time.
 (Xero, 2016)

 - 77% of accountants are either ‘confident’ or ‘very confident’ in providing general business management advice to their clients.
 (Sage Practice of Now 2019)

-- Also, 82% of accountants are considering to hire from a nontraditional background.
+- Also, 82% of accountants are considering hiring from a nontraditional background.
 (Sage Practice of Now 2019)

-- Besides, in order of importance, the following are the additional skills needed by accountants joining the industry today.
+- In order of importance, the following are the additional skills needed by accountants joining the industry today.
 Technology literacy (57%), relationship building (46%), business advisory (44%), industry experience outside accountancy (43%), and project management (36%).
 (Sage Practice of Now 2019)

-- Besides, 67% of small businesses are satisfied with their accounting services.
+- 67% of small businesses are satisfied with their accounting services.
 (Wasp Barcode)